rokath/trice/docs/TriceUserGuide.md

 - To interpret a decoded package, it´s endianness needs to be known.
 - For efficiency binary trice data are stored and transmitted in MCU endianness and the **trice** tool expects binary data in little endian format as most MCUs are little endian.
 - On big endian MCUs the compiler switch `TRICE_MCU_IS_BIG_ENDIAN` needs to be defined and the **trice** tool has a CLI switch "triceEndianness" which needs to be set to "bigEndian" then.
 - If trice transmit data are needed to be not in MCU order for some reason, the macro `TRICE_TRANSFER_ORDER_IS_NOT_MCU_ENDIAN` is needed.
 This increases the critical trice storage time and target code amount.
+The implementation is not completed yet.

 <p align="right">(<a href="#top">back to top</a>)</p>